 This post is considered by KCC to be a customer-facing position.
 The Council therefore has a statutory duty under Part 7 of the Immigration Act (2016) to ensure that post holders have a command of spoken English/Welsh sufficient for the effective performance of the job requirements.
 The appropriate standards are set out in the Job Description/Person Specification.

-For more information about this role please contact:
+For further information regarding this role, please contact: